 $ sudo systemctl restart logstash

-4. Confirm the Logstash service is running after the restart.
+5. Confirm the service returned to the active state after the restart.

-6. Verify Logstash is listening on the syslog port.
+6. Verify that Logstash is listening on the syslog port over both transports.

-7. Send a test syslog message to the listener.
+8. Send a test syslog message to the new listener.

 $ logger --rfc3164 --server 127.0.0.1 --port 5514 --udp --tag logstash-test "syslog input test"